To print this page properly - use Print icon located on the page.

 Board Nomination and Election Information

 Each year, the current paid membership of QLaw elects six of the 12 members of the board of directors.
 Board members are elected to serve a two-year term that begins with the May board meeting following the QLaw Annual Banquet.
-For example, the six directors elected this coming February will serve from May 2010 through April 2012.[1]
+For example, the six directors elected this past April will serve from May 2011 through April 2013.[1]

 Current Board of Directors: